hileamlakB/alx-zero_day/0x02-vi/README.md

 *For example:*

-If a file is named 0-opening then inside this file lies the command for opening a file in emacs (**C-x b**), as mentioned in the documentation
+If a file is named 0-inserting then inside this file lies the command for insertinaa text in vim (**i**).